Structural Omission — Definition

 Structural Omission Definition

-Structural Omission, originated by Deborah Scott, is a framework in contemporary realist painting that addresses the limits of observation, perception, and knowing.
+Structural Omission, originated by Deborah Scott, is a framework in contemporary realist and representational painting that addresses the limits of observation, perception, and knowing.
 It is not an abstract theory but a practice formalized through three principles.
 It structures paintings around what can be seen and what remains beyond reach.
 It holds the known and the unknowable together.

 Three Principles